-- 118. In Goudhurst village the arrangement of buildings, roads and lanes creates a series of framed, long distance views from within Goudhurst village across the rural landscape of the Teise valley to St Margaret's Church, Horsmonden; Bewl Water; Finchcocks; Scotney Castle; Lamberhurst and Bedgebury Forest. - Many of our key views are to and from the Goudhurst ridge line - 119.
+- 120. In Goudhurst village the arrangement of buildings, roads and lanes creates a series of framed, long distance views from within Goudhurst village across the rural landscape of the Teise valley to St Margaret's Church, Horsmonden; Bewl Water; Finchcocks; Scotney Castle; Lamberhurst and Bedgebury Forest. - 121.
 Although many people stop and walk through the Parish, most are driving through and experience fleeting glimpses of the landscape and extensive long views across the Parish from the ridgetop.
-In all cases, views within the Parish are rarely from a single viewing point, but rather from a wide selection of viewing points, which enhance the enjoyment of the landscape, particularly when travelling through the Parish. - 120.
+In all cases, views within the Parish are rarely from a single viewing point, but rather from a wide selection of viewing points, which enhance the enjoyment of the landscape, particularly when travelling through the Parish. - 122.
 Our landscape is extremely important to our residents with 97% wanting to protect and conserve it24.